The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Experimental Evaluation

 Although powerful for network pruning, the second-order approximation is expensive to apply on large networks.
 We make our algorithms more efficient by using the empirical Fisher and WoodFisher approximations of $\mH$ and $\mH^{-1}$.

-\textbf{Empirical Fisher} As described in the methodology part, our algorithm requires the Hessian matrix $\mH$ and its inverse $\mH^{-1}$.
-In order to make them applicable to large networks, such as MobileNet (~6.1M parameters), we use the empirical Fisher matrix to approximate $\mH$.
-With such a decomposition of $\mH$, if we randomly sample a subset of the training data of size $K$ and the model has $N$ parameters, the required space complexity is $O(K\times N)$ instead of $O(N^2)$. \citet{singh2020woodfisher} note that a few hundred samples are sufficient for estimates applied to network pruning, and we have confirmed that while developing our approach.
+\textbf{Empirical Fisher} As described in the methodology, our approach requires the Hessian $\mH$ and its inverse $\mH^{-1}$.
+In order to make them applicable to large networks, such as MobileNet ($\sim$ 6.1M parameters), we use the empirical Fisher matrix to approximate $\mH$.
+With such a decomposition of $\mH$, if we randomly sample a subset of the training data of size $K$ and the model has $N$ parameters, the required space complexity is $O(K\times N)$ instead of $O(N^2)$. \citet{singh2020woodfisher} note that a few hundred samples are sufficient for estimates applied to network pruning, and we have confirmed that while developing this work.
 Furthermore, we can parallelize the tensor computation with such a decomposition and further speed up the local search algorithm.
 We refer to Appendix~\ref{ap:hessian} for more details.

 \textbf{WoodFisher Approximation} Due to the runtime cubic in the number of model parameters, it is inviable to directly compute $\mH^{-1}$.
 Hence, we adopt the WoodFisher approximation by \citet{singh2020woodfisher}, which is an efficient method to estimate $\mH^{-1}$ in $\mathcal{O}(K\times K)$ time and can be further reduced with a block-wise approximation in large networks.
 We use the same number of samples and block sizes as \citet{singh2020woodfisher}.